TimDaub/cofra/readme.md

 Emotext is framework that helps you extract, save and correlate emotions with contextual information.
 It uses MIT's conceptnet5, nltk and Python.

-To enable programming-language-indenpendent usage, Emotext's interface is provided as RESTfully.
+To enable programming-language-independent usage, Emotext's interface is provided as RESTfully.

 ## Automatic installation
 Emotext uses `pip` for dependency management.
 To install all required dependencies, you simply run: